phorton1/Arduino-theClock3/docs/ui.md

 NTP(50/52) fails(2) last(-62) total (-4440) abs(5844)
 ```

-This messages says tha the clock has syncronized to **NTP** 50 out of 52 times it tried.
+This message says tha the clock has syncronized to **NTP** 50 out of 52 times it tried.
 It is normal for the NTP synchronization (which uses UDP internet packet) to fail occasionally
-on my Wifi network, which does not maintain connectivity 100.000% of the time.
+on a Wifi network, as the ESP32 does not reliably maintain connectivity 100.000% of the time.

 In the 211 hours it has been running, the ESP RTC clock has been off (running fast)
 by about 4.4 seconds (-4440 ms).
 That accounts for a large part of the corrections